-In January 2014 we announced an agreement with Sony Computer Entertainment Inc. to make officially licensed headsets for the PlayStation®4.
-In June 2014 we revealed the ELITE 800 and Stealth 400, two new wireless headsets that will come to retail during the 2014 holiday season, and in July 2014 we launched the P12, a new entry-level headset for the PlayStation®4.
-These developments will expand our core portfolio of headsets for the PlayStation®4 from two to six models by the end of the year.
+In January 2014, we announced an agreement with Sony Computer Entertainment Inc. to make officially licensed headsets for the PlayStation®4.
+During 2014, we added three wireless headsets -- the ELITE 800, Stealth 500P and Stealth 400 -- and the P12, a new entry-level headset for the PlayStation®4 which expanded our core portfolio of headsets for the PlayStation®4 from two to six models.

-Xbox One console launch
+Xbox One